guettli/tomofu/README.md

 * You register and specify the things you like to learn, where you can help or where you need help.
 * If you are lucky you find someone in your neighbourhood which fits to your profile.

 It is not about dating.
-It is about building small working groups for learing and helping.
+It is about building small working groups for learning and helping.